NandiniBhattad13/Privacy-Without-Regret-Differentially-Private-Inference-Time-Alignment/README.md

 pip install -r requirements.txt
 ```

 The repository was developed and tested on Python 3.9+.
-Experiment 01 (response generation and reward-model scoring) requires a CUDA-capable GPU.
-All other experiments (02–06) run on CPU using only `numpy`, `scipy`, `matplotlib`, and `tqdm`.
+Response generation and reward-model scoring requires a CUDA-capable GPU.
+All other experiments can be run on CPU using only `numpy`, `scipy`, `matplotlib`, and `tqdm`.

 If the base policy or reward model is gated on the Hugging Face Hub, set: